airboxlab/airboxlab.github.io/_drafts/airqual_events_class_part1.md

 <br/>

 Why was Dark Vador wearing a mask?
-When you hear him breathing, it's obvious he has serious lung problems, at least severe asthma.
+When you hear him breathing, it's obvious he had serious lung problems, at least severe asthma.
 Maybe he didn't pay attention to Death Star indoor air quality enough.
 But who could blame?
 This was a huge space to monitor, with troopers coming and going all the time, cosmic dust from all galaxies, chemicals and exhaust gazes from spaceships...

 Indoor air quality can harm your internals, we know that.
-But if we aren't able to know pollution sources, it gets tricky to avoid them; beyond taking basic actions when air quality degrades, it'd much more interesting to remove the source, change ones habits, automatically trigger the appropriate solution.
-It's useful to trigger your ventilation every time VOC level is above a threshold, but what if you become aware that it comes from your cleaning habbits?
+But if we aren't able to know pollution sources, it gets tricky to avoid them; beyond taking basic actions when air quality degrades, it'd much more interesting to remove the source, change specific bad habits, automatically trigger the appropriate solution.
+It's useful to trigger your ventilation every time VOC level is above a threshold, but what if you become aware that it comes from your house cleaning habbits?

-This is what we're working on at Airboxlab, and this article will be the first of a series of 2 describing how we decided to tackle the problem of pollution source awareness and the benefits it could bring.
+This is one of the subjects we're working on at Airboxlab, and this article will be the first of a series of 2 describing how we decided to tackle the problem of pollution source awareness and the benefits it could bring.
 It also relates the mistakes we did along the way, and how we learned from them.

 ## First approach: experiments and lessons learned

 In the early days we were very enthusiastic: we'd have to monitor 1 or 2 houses for a while, ask users to note what they were doing (cooking, vacuum cleaning, ...) while we were monitoring.
 Even better, we could get super accurate insight by installing extra sensors and monitors.

-When the experiment ends, we collected data and worked with the [LIST](http://list.lu) to build our models.
+When the experiment ended, we collected data and worked in collaboration with the [LIST](http://list.lu) to build our models.
 After a few weeks of work, conclusions came like a cold shower: no way to extract any significant pattern from collected data.
 Although graphs showed correlation between user activity and sensors response, no model could be built.
 Attempts to build classification models showed disappointing accuracy.

 However, this wasn't a show stopper.
 We learned a lot from this first failed attempt.